ThinkportRepo/big-data-on-k8s-workshop/2_lab/exercises/7_Trino/README.md

 corr(population,gdp) as "corr_population_gdp"
 FROM (
 SELECT
-a.country as "country", a.population, a.gdp_per_capita as "gdp", count(\*) as "tweets" FROM
+a.country as "country", a.population, a.gdp_per_capita as "gdp", count(*) as "tweets" FROM
 (
-SELECT d.user, d.date, d.country, d.language, c.population, c.gdp_per_capita
+SELECT d.user, d.created_at, d.country, d.language, c.population, c.gdp_per_capita
 FROM delta.data.twitter d
 LEFT JOIN (
 SELECT name,code,population,